UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250825/README.md

 best practices in general, with nothing/little about classroom-only teaching.

-I found `[Eddy et al, 2015]`, about a rubric called 'PORTAAL' to asses evidence-based teacher practies:
+I found `[Eddy et al, 2015]`, about a rubric called 'PORTAAL' to asses evidence-based teacher practices:

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->